-Drafts supports iOS 14 widgets.
-Widgets are a great way to provide quick access information and functionality in Drafts directly from your home screen on iPhone, and the sidebar on iPad.
-Drafts provides two types of widget, each of which can be displayed in multiple sizes.
+Drafts supports iOS 14 and macOS 11 (Big Sur) widgets.
+Widgets are a great way to provide quick access information and functionality in Drafts directly from your home screen on iPhone, sidebar on iPad, and Notification Center on Mac.
+Drafts provides three types of widget, each of which can be displayed in multiple sizes.

-If you are just getting started with iOS 14 widgets, check out Apple’s documentation on adding and using widgets first to get oriented.
+If you are just getting started with Widgets, check out Apple’s Widget documentation for iOS, or for Mac to get oriented on adding and configuring Widgets.

 Grid widgets are the most versatile type of widget.
 When adding a grid widget, select between the single, 8, or 16 slot sizes, after adding the widget, tap and hold the widget to configure functions available in your widget.

 Configure each cell with one of the following options:

 - Workspace: Diplays the name, icon and current inbox count for the selected workspace.
 This can include the default workspace.
 Tapping on the cell will launch Drafts directly to the draft list with that workspace loaded.